SecureHats/security-copilot/Lesson 1/README.md

 ## Lesson 1

-In this first lesson, we'll cover the basics of creating a plugin for Microsoft CoPilot for Security.
+In this first lesson, we will cover the basics of creating a plugin for Microsoft CoPilot for Security.
 By the end, you'll understand the essential parts needed to make a plugin and be able to use the template we provide.

 Microsoft CoPilot for Security comes with some pre-made plugins that users or organizations can turn on.
-But you can also make your own plugin, which is what we'll focus on.
+But you can also make your plugin, which we'll focus on.

 Creating a plugin for an AI platform might seem daunting at first.
 I felt the same way, but breaking it down into smaller steps made it much more manageable.
 Let's dive in and make it easier to understand.